kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

 Or convert `man ascii` into a [small c program](/assets/how-terminal-works/display_ascii.c).
 It executes `stty raw -echo`
-on startup so that tty doesn't modify terminal output and hence the tool demonstrates what terminal sends into tty.
+on startup, so that tty doesn't modify terminal output and hence the tool demonstrates what terminal sends into tty.

 Pressing a sequence of `a`, `1`, `Ctrl+d`, `Ctrl+l` gives: